 The small riverside town is also known for its huge Feria Artensenal where you can pick up and assortment of traditional Argentine souvenirs including spices, leather goods, mates and more!
 While in town, be sure to sample some traditional Argentine fare like empanadas or choripan, and dulce de leche or alfajores for a sweet treat while you’re there.
 The great part about Tigre is that the city is accessible by train (so no car needed!) and it’s located just about an hour away from Buenos Aires.

 This natural wonder of the world can’t be missed!
+For sure an unforgettable Argentina family vacation is going to take place in this one-of-a-kind destination.
 The whole family will be amazed by the size and force of one of the world’s most impressive natural waterfalls, no wonder it’s a top destination in Argentina.
 When you enter the park, there are two main circuits—upper and lower, which include many winding trails you can take through the rainforest flora to explore and see different viewpoints of the falls.

 Stop by the Devil’s Throat, one of the most popular vantage points or take a boat tour to view the huge falls from below.
 Don’t forget to bring a towel or change of clothes — you’re bound to get wet!
 The park is full of exotic birds and colorful butterflies.
 Keep a lookout for coatís, friendly raccoon-like mammals!
 If you’re lucky, you might spot a wild toucan or even a jaguar lurking in the park.